chuangzhu/standardnotes-milkdown/README.md

 ## Usage

-Click *Extensions > Import Extensions* on your Standard Notes, paste the following URL into it and hit enter.
+Click *Settings > Open Preference* on your Standard Notes.
+On *General > Advanced Settings > Install Custom Extension*, paste the following URL into it and hit enter.

 ```
 https://sn-extensions.melty.land/milkdown/ext.json